open-logic/open-logic/doc/base/olo_base_cam.md

 ![LowLAtency](./cam/olo_base_cam_latency.png)

-To avoid long combinatorial paths, the *OneHot_* outputs shall be preferred over *Addr_...*-
+To avoid long combinatorial paths, the *Match_* outputs shall be preferred over *Addr_...*-

 #### Maximum Clock Speed

 For achieving maximum throughput and high clock speed, use enable all registering.
-The number of *OneHotDecodeLatency_g* registers for the one-hot decoding depends on the size of the CAM.
+The number of *FirstBitDecLatency_g* registers for the first bit decoding depends on the size of the CAM.
 However, for maximum clock frequency the number shall be chosen better a bit higher.

 * *RegisterInput_g=true*
-* *RegisterOneHot_g=true*
+* *RegisterMatch_g=true*
-* *OneHotDecodeLatency_g=3*
+* *FirstBitDecLatency_g=3*

 If read-throughput is in focus, of course reads shall never be stalled due to writes: